 As far as the more popular view of making the mother of James and Joses the same as Mary the Wife of Cleophas/Clopas.
 Cleophas/Clopas I feel is likely the disciple (probably one of the 70 but not one of the 12) Cleopas from Luke 14, the Road to Emmaus.
 He's probably the same generation as the 12.

-Certain authors devising alternative history theories have sought to say that Joseph of Arimathea was James the half-brother of Jesus.
+Certain authors devising alternative history theories have sought to say that Joseph of Arimathea was and uncle of Jesus, and one that he was the same person as James the half-brother of Jesus.
 Logically it would make more sense if you want to make him a half-brother of Jesus to go with Joses.

 Joseph of Arimathea is introduced in essentially the same narrative that deals with the Women at the Cross.
 I think it would make sense to use the full name when referring to him and the shortened form when referring to someone else as a relative of him.
 The last verse of Mark 15 refers to Mary only as the mother of Joses while finishing the narrative of Joseph of Airmathea arranging the burial of Jesus.